-If you want to get the look here's what you need to know.
+If you want to get the modern farmhouse look, here's what you need to know.

-Classic farmhouse evokes feelings of warmth and comfort.
-It's traditional without being fussy, classic without being like a museum, and comfortable in a way that makes you want to put your feet up and stay awhile.
-Classic farmhouse is all about mixing comfortable furniture with salvaged materials like reclaimed wood.
-Antiques are right at home in classic farmhouse interiors, but none that are too delicate to touch.
+Modern farmhouse style evokes feelings of warmth and comfort.
+It's traditional without being fussy, classic without being like a museum, and comfortable in a way that makes you want to put your feet up and stay a while.
+While classic farmhouse style evokes homesteads with plenty of vintage furnishings and traditional fabrics, modern farmhouse style is a bit less rustic and adds more contemporary touches like a neutral color scheme and smooth lines.
+Modern farmhouse is all about mixing comfortable furniture with salvaged materials like reclaimed wood.
+Antiques are right at home in modern farmhouse interiors, but none that are too delicate to touch.
 Everything is tactile and tangible.
-Most of all, classic farmhouse is cozy without being cluttered.
+Most of all, modern farmhouse style is cozy without being cluttered.

-Classic farmhouse is similar to country style, but whereas country tends to lean a little towards kitschy, farmhouse retains a certain level of sophistication.
+Modern farmhouse is similar to country style; however, while country tends to lean a little towards kitschy, farmhouse retains a certain level of sophistication.
 Country relies heavily on accessories while farmhouse keeps them to a minimum.

-In every classic farmhouse you'll find a combination of some of the below elements.
+In every modern farmhouse home, you'll find a combination of some of the below elements.

 - Reclaimed wood